top of page

 ARTICLE I: NAME

-The name of this Association shall be MATTITUCK-LAUREL CIVIC ASSOCIATION
+The name of this Association shall be MATTITUCK-LAUREL CIVIC ASSOCIATION, INC.

 ARTICLE II: GEOGRAPHIC AREA